RobertGossett/Solidity-Compile-and-Deploy/README.md

 ## Acknowledgments

-* Juan Franc Blanco for the IDE Solidity Compiler
+* Juan Fran Blanco for the IDE Solidity Compiler